kyleconroy/ssf/README.md

 ## Name (required)
 Required: A string name for the metric, event or whatever in storage.

+Names are likely to be in the form of a dotted schema, such as those popularized by Graphite and other tools.
+The inclusion of tags, however, means that the names are considerably simpler as other information like hostnames, device names and paths will be part of the tags.

 ## Value (required for mist types)